National Tax Revenue Up by 39.2 Trillion Won,

 Total Expenditure Surges by 54.3 Trillion Won

 As of November last year, the national fiscal deficit approached approximately 90 trillion won, marking the third-largest deficit for the same period on record.
-Although national tax revenue increased significantly, the pace of total expenditure growth outstripped revenue, resulting in a continued deterioration of the fiscal balance.
+Although national tax revenue saw a significant increase, the pace of total expenditure growth outstripped it, resulting in a continued deterioration of the fiscal balance.

-According to the January edition of the “Monthly Fiscal Trends” published by the Ministry of Economy and Budget on January 15, cumulative total revenue as of the end of November last year stood at 581.2 trillion won, an increase of 39.2 trillion won compared to the same period the previous year.
-The execution rate against the annual budget was 90.5%.
-During the same period, total expenditure reached 624.4 trillion won, up by 54.3 trillion won year-on-year.
+According to the "Monthly Fiscal Trends: January Edition" published by the Ministry of Economy and Budget on January 15, cumulative total revenue as of the end of November last year was 581.2 trillion won, up 39.2 trillion won from the same period the previous year.
+The execution rate compared to the budget was 90.5%.
+During the same period, total expenditure reached 624.4 trillion won, an increase of 54.3 trillion won year-on-year.

 As a result, the consolidated fiscal balance, calculated by subtracting total expenditure from total revenue, recorded a deficit of 43.3 trillion won.
-Excluding the surplus from social security funds such as the National Pension Fund (46.3 trillion won), the managed fiscal balance deficit amounted to 89.6 trillion won.
-This is the third-largest deficit for the same period on record, following 98.3 trillion won in 2020 and 98 trillion won in 2022.
+Excluding the surplus from social security funds such as the National Pension (46.3 trillion won) from the consolidated fiscal balance, the managed fiscal balance deficit amounted to 89.6 trillion won.
+This is the third-largest deficit on record for the same period, following 2020 (98.3 trillion won) and 2022 (98 trillion won).
 Compared to the same period last year, the deficit widened by about 8.3 trillion won.

-The managed fiscal balance, which reflects the government's actual fiscal status, is gradually approaching this year’s budgeted deficit target of 111.6 trillion won.
-The Ministry of Economy and Budget stated, “As the end of the year approaches, the managed fiscal deficit will converge toward the budgeted deficit level.”
+The managed fiscal balance, which reflects the government's actual fiscal status, is gradually approaching this year's budgeted deficit target of 111.6 trillion won.
+The Ministry of Economy and Budget stated, "As the year-end approaches, the managed fiscal balance is expected to converge toward the budgeted deficit level."

-Of the total revenue, national tax revenue was 353.6 trillion won, an increase of 37.9 trillion won compared to the same period the previous year.
-By tax category, corporate tax increased by 22.2 trillion won and income tax rose by 12.3 trillion won.
-In contrast, value-added tax decreased by 500 billion won due to increased refunds, and securities transaction tax declined by 1.4 trillion won as a result of a lower tax rate.
+Of the total revenue, national tax revenue amounted to 353.6 trillion won, an increase of 37.9 trillion won compared to the same period last year.
+By tax category, corporate tax increased by 22.2 trillion won and income tax by 12.3 trillion won, while value-added tax decreased by 500 billion won due to increased refunds and other factors.
+Securities transaction tax also fell by 1.4 trillion won as a result of a reduced tax rate.

-On the 30th, officials are supplying Chuseok currency at the Bank of Korea Currency Receiving Office in Jung-gu, Seoul.
+On the 30th, officials are supplying Chuseok currency at the Bank of Korea Currency Receiving Center in Jung-gu, Seoul.
 September 30, 2025.
 Photo by Joint Press Corps

-Non-tax revenue reached 28.4 trillion won, up by 2.3 trillion won, while fund revenue was 199.2 trillion won, a decrease of 800 billion won from the previous year.
-Overall, revenue showed signs of improvement, but the scale of the increase was limited.
+Non-tax revenue stood at 28.4 trillion won, up 2.3 trillion won, whereas fund revenue was 199.2 trillion won, a decrease of 800 billion won from the previous year.
+While overall revenue showed signs of improvement, the rate of increase was limited.

-On the expenditure side, budget execution amounted to 431.8 trillion won and fund expenditure totaled 192.5 trillion won.
+On the expenditure side, budget execution amounted to 431.8 trillion won and fund expenditure to 192.5 trillion won.
 The budget execution rate was 92.4%, and the fund execution rate was 81.6%.
-As fiscal execution proceeded rapidly, the increase in expenditure (54.3 trillion won) far outpaced the increase in revenue (39.2 trillion won), leading to a worsening of the fiscal balance.
+With the rapid pace of fiscal execution, the increase in expenditure (54.3 trillion won) significantly outpaced the increase in revenue (39.2 trillion won), leading to a worsening fiscal balance.

-The issuance of treasury bonds to cover the fiscal deficit is also proceeding at a rapid pace.
-As of December last year, the cumulative issuance of treasury bonds reached 226.2 trillion won, filling 97.9% of the annual issuance limit.
+The issuance of Treasury bonds to cover the fiscal deficit is also progressing rapidly.
+As of December last year, cumulative Treasury bond issuance amounted to 226.2 trillion won, reaching 97.9% of the annual issuance limit.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.